Common names

 ENDANGERED

-The blackfin gulper shark is subject to fishing pressure across its range.
-It is targeted and taken as bycatch by deep-water gear, including demersal trawl, longline, and hook-and-line, and retained for the meat, fins, liver oil, and fish meal.
+The blackfin gulper shark is targeted and taken as bycatch in trawl, longline, and hook-and-line fisheries, where it is retained for its meat, fins, liver oil, and fish meal.

 Habitat